tweag/nickel/doc/manual/contracts.md

 contract.
 Whenever `x` is a string, `add_semi` does return a string.
 Here, the **caller** (the user of the function) is to blame, and not the **callee** (the function).
 This is an important distinction.
 Say you wrote `add_semi` as a part of a library.
-A wrong call is a random user, somewhere, who makes a programming mistake.
-This is not your direct responsibility, as long as the contract error messages are good enough to let users understand the issue immediately.
+A wrong call is a random user, somewhere, making a programming mistake.
+This is not your direct responsibility, assuming the contract error messages are good enough to let users understand the issue immediately.

 The second example is reversed.
 The caller provides a string, as requested by the contract, but the function returns a number.
 The blame is on the **callee**.
-If you are a library writer, this means you have a bug that you need to be fix.
+If you are the library writer who shipped the `wrong` function, this means you have a bug that you need to fix.

-The interpreter performs specific book-keeping for functions contracts, in order to make this caller/callee distinction:
+The interpreter automatically performs book-keeping for functions contracts in order to make this caller/callee distinction:

 ```
 nickel>let add_semi | Str -> Str = fun x => x ++ ";" in